CodeofGuff/CodeofGuff/README.md

 ## My current tech knowledge

 Languages I know well: </br>
-HTML, CSS, JavaScript, Python, Swift
+HTML, CSS, JavaScript(TS)

 Frameworks I am Currently Focusing on: </br>
-SwiftUI, React, React Native, Expo, Node
+React Native, Expo

+Languages / Frameworks I have learned breifly:
+Swift, SwiftUI, Python

 ## Current Focus

-I am focusing on multiplatform apps using React / React Native / Expo
+I am focusing on multiplatform apps using React Native / Expo
 </br> My goal is to ensure I can not only deploy a full, functional and secure app but also make it scalable and polished.